Halton's contemporary arts collective

 Members of the group have exhibited regionally, nationally and internationally with artists involved in national touring exhibitions and international residencies and have won a number of prizes including open art competitions, regional cultural awards and all continue to explore ideas and ways of making work in a contemporary context.

-Originally the group formed from a previous collective and began to develop with the support of Halton’s visual arts development officer Louise Hesketh, who continues to support Markmakers as part of her remit in developing the visual arts in the borough.
+Originally the group formed from a previous collective and began to develop with the support of Halton’s visual arts development officer Louise Hesketh, who supported Markmakers as part of her remit in developing the visual arts in the borough.